 When a measure and/or dimension pills are columns or formula columns from an Incorta View, all filterable columns must be from the Incorta View.
 Similarly, if the measures and/or dimensions pills are not columns or formula columns from an Incorta View, all filterable columns must not be from an Incorta View.

-Following are the visualizations that can be used with a distinct filter:
+The following are the visualizations that can be used with a distinct filter:

 In both a listing table and aggregated table, you cannot use a distinct filter when utilizing the grouping dimension.

-Following are the steps to create a distinct filter in the Analyzer:
+The following are the steps to create a distinct filter in the Analyzer:

 - In the Analyzer, from the Data panel select Add Data Set.